 2. Liquid crystal module MT-12864J. - .

-An oscilloscope is a device that helps to see the dynamics of oscillations.
+An oscilloscope is a device that helps you see the dynamics of oscillations.
 With its help, you can diagnose various breakdowns and obtain the necessary data in radio electronics.
-In the past, transistorized oscilloscopes were used.
+Previously, oscilloscopes based on transistor tubes were used.
 These were very bulky devices that were connected exclusively to a built-in or specially designed screen.

-Today, devices for taking the main frequency, amplitude characteristics and waveforms are convenient, portable and more compact devices.
-Often they are performed as a separate set-top box that connects to a computer.
-This maneuver allows you to remove the monitor from the package, significantly reducing the cost of equipment.
+Today, instruments for measuring basic frequency, amplitude characteristics and signal shapes are convenient, portable and more compact device.
+They are often performed as a separate console connected to a computer.
+This maneuver allows you to remove the monitor from the package, significantly reducing the cost of the equipment.

 You can see what a classic device looks like by looking at a photo of an oscilloscope in any search engine.
-At home, you can also mount this device using inexpensive radio components and cases from other equipment for a more presentable look.
+You can also mount this device at home using inexpensive radio components and housings from other equipment for a more presentable appearance.

-Equipment can be obtained in several ways and it all depends solely on the amount of money that can be spent on acquiring equipment or parts.
+Equipment can be obtained in several ways and it all depends solely on the size Money, which can be spent on purchasing equipment or parts.

 • Buy a ready-made device in a specialized store or order it online;

-• To buy a constructor, for example, sets of radio components, cases, which are sold on Chinese sites, are now very popular;
+• Buy a construction set, for example, sets of radio components and housings, which are sold on Chinese websites, are now widely popular;

 • Independently assemble a full-fledged portable device;

-• Mount only the prefix and probe, and organize the connection to a personal computer.
+• Mount only the attachment and probe, and organize the connection to a personal computer.

-These options are listed in order of decreasing equipment cost.
-Buying a ready-made oscilloscope will cost the most, since it is already delivered and working unit with all the necessary functions and settings, and in case of incorrect operation, you can contact the sales center.
+These options are listed in order of lower hardware costs.
+Buying a ready-made oscilloscope will cost the most, since it is an already delivered and working unit with all the necessary functions and settings, and in case of incorrect operation, you can contact the sales center.

-The designer includes a simple do-it-yourself oscilloscope circuit, and the price is reduced by paying only the cost of radio components.
-In this category, it is also necessary to distinguish between more expensive and simple models in terms of configuration and functionality.
+The designer includes a circuit for a simple do-it-yourself oscilloscope, and the price is reduced by paying only the cost of radio components.
+In this category, it is also necessary to distinguish between models that are more expensive and simpler in terms of configuration and functionality.

-Assembling the device yourself according to the available schemes and radio components purchased at different points may not always be cheaper than purchasing a designer, therefore, it is necessary to first evaluate the cost of the idea, its justification.
+Assembling the device yourself according to existing diagrams and radio components purchased at different points may not always turn out to be cheaper than purchasing a designer kit, so it is necessary to first evaluate the cost of the undertaking and its justification.

-The cheapest way to get an oscilloscope is to solder only the prefix to it.
-For the screen, use a computer monitor, and programs for capturing and transforming the received signals can be downloaded from various sources.
+The cheapest way to get an oscilloscope is to solder only the attachment to it.
+Use a computer monitor for the screen, and programs for capturing and transforming the received signals can be downloaded from various sources.

-Chinese manufacturers have always been famous for their ability to create electronics for professional needs with very limited functionality and for quite a bit of money.
+Chinese manufacturers have always been famous for their ability to create electronics for professional needs with very limited functionality and for fairly little money.

-On the one hand, such devices are not able to fully satisfy a number of needs of a person involved in radio electronics in a professional way, however, beginners and lovers of such “toys” will have more than enough.
+On the one hand, such devices are not able to fully satisfy a number of needs of a person involved in radio electronics on a professional basis, but for beginners and lovers of such “toys” there will be more than enough.

-One of the most popular Chinese-made models such as an oscilloscope designer is the DSO138.
-First of all, this device has a low cost, and it comes with all the necessary parts and instructions, so there should be no questions about how to make an oscilloscope with your own hands using the documentation included in the kit.
+One of popular models Chinese made type oscilloscope designer is considered DSO138.
+First of all, this device has a low cost, and it comes with all the necessary parts and instructions, so there should be no questions about how to properly make an oscilloscope with your own hands, using the documentation included in the kit.

-Before installation, you need to familiarize yourself with the contents of the package: board, screen, probe, all the necessary radio components, assembly instructions and a circuit diagram.
+Before installation, you need to familiarize yourself with the contents of the package: board, screen, probe, all necessary radio components, assembly instructions and circuit diagram.

-The work is facilitated by the presence of corresponding markings on almost all the details and the board itself, which really turns the process into assembling a children's construction set by an adult.
-On the diagrams and instructions, all the necessary data is clearly visible and you can figure it out without even knowing a foreign language.
+The work is made easier by the presence of corresponding markings on almost all the parts and the board itself, which really turns the process into assembling a children's construction set for an adult.
+The diagrams and instructions clearly show all the necessary data and you can figure it out even without knowing a foreign language.

 The output should be a device with the following characteristics: